Colorado

 Be open to learning, asking questions, and trying new things

-Participants do not need to:
+You do not need to:

-Lead climb
+– Lead climb

-Feel “strong” or highly experienced
+– Feel “strong” or advanced

 This is a space to build from where you’re at.